 What is a ketogenic diet?

-The ketogenic diet is a low-carb diet where you get only ~5% of your daily caloric intake from carbohydrates.
+The ketogenic diet is a low-carb diet where you get only about 5 to 10 percent of your daily caloric intake from carbohydrates.
 By restricting your carbohydrate intake so severely, you force your body to get most of its energy from fat.
-A byproduct of this fat burning is the production of natural ketones in the body, hence the name of the diet.
+A byproduct of this fat-burning is the production of natural ketones in the body, hence the name of the diet.

 - To reduce insulin need and avoid blood sugar fluctuations